kkj15dk/axolotl/README_KKJ.md

 ### Observations

-- at about cfg_w of 5, the model starts outputting very similar sequences.
+- At about cfg_w of 5, the model starts outputting very similar sequences.
 Makes sense, it is also seen in images as a tradeoff between IS and FID

 ### Folding using chai-1 or boltz-1